Heart-Healthy Living After a Heart Attack

 IMG_2911

 This was my sixth and last year cooking for our Basque club picnic in July.
-The first year I was terrified as I had hardly cooked beans, let alone 4-60 quart pots of beans.
+The first year I was terrified as I had hardly cooked beans, let alone 4-60 quart pots.
 I was told I had to start them at 3:30 in the morning and stir, stir, stir.
 I am short…so to stir the beans I had to stand on a stool and stir with a wooden paddle.
 Basque men from other clubs would open the kitchen door and ask where the men were to stir the beans.
 There were no men that first year.
-Finally a taller woman took pity on me and finished stirring the beans.
+Finally a taller woman took pity on me and finished stirring.
 In those 6 years I learned a lot about cooking beans in such large quantities.
 (These also apply for smaller quantities)

 1. Don’t add a lot of water to those beans.
 If you do they will disintegrate.
 You just want to add enough to cover plus a couple of inches.
 You can always add more if needed.